 West Michigan: Grand Rapids & Kalamazoo

-West Michigan's healthcare landscape is shaped by Corewell Health (formerly Spectrum Health), Bronson Healthcare, and the expanding presence of Michigan Medicine outreach clinics.
+West Michigan's healthcare market is shaped by Corewell Health (formerly Spectrum Health), Bronson Healthcare, and the expanding presence of Michigan Medicine outreach clinics.
 A strong faith-based healthcare tradition and manufacturing economy create a distinctive patient demographic with robust employer-sponsored insurance coverage.

 Priority Health, headquartered in Grand Rapids, is a dominant regional payer whose unique plan structures and authorization requirements demand specialized billing knowledge.